For Your Child's Health

 - Research Projects

-AdventHealth for Children is proud to announce that we recently received IRB and ORA approval for our five-year human research study: Improving Outcomes of Epilepsy Surgery.
+AdventHealth for Children, formerly Florida Hospital for Children, is proud to announce that we recently received IRB and ORA approval for our five-year human research study: Improving Outcomes of Epilepsy Surgery.
 Other research projects furthering our scope of knowledge include:

 - Clinical / outcome epilepsy studies